gololobov-dev/api-test/Readme.md

 4. Add endpoint, to **DELETE** document or documents from MongoDB:
 **DELETE** to `localhost:5050/dev/documents/:id` without id, to delete all documents, or delete document by id.

 5. Deploy API using Serverless Framework to your AWS Account.
-You can use Mongo Atlas for test Database.
+You can use Mongo Atlas as test Database.

 P.S.
 Will be nice, if you add some Jest Unit Tests.